fesor/doctrine-orm-dbal-one-love/README.md

 ## How to make it work

 If you will look at how "migration:diff" command is implemented, it allows you to provide any instance that implements `SchemaProvider` interface.
-So heres trick.
+So here's the trick.
 We need to get `OrmSchemaProvider`, and use it to populate schema.
-Then we could pass this schema into somewhere else so we could add adittional relations.
+Then we could pass this schema to someone else so it could add adittional relations.

 ```php
 class ExtendedSchemaProvider implements SchemaProviderInterface